mttmccb/fetch-client/README.md

 ## Documention

-You can read documentation on the fetch client [here](http://aurelia.io/docs.html#/aurelia/fetch-client/1.0.0-beta.1.2.2/doc/article/http-services).
+Read the [fetch client documention] (http://aurelia.io/docs.html#/aurelia/fetch-client/1.0.0-beta.1.2.2/doc/article/http-services) on the [Aurelia Docs](http://aurelia.io/docs.html).
 If you would like to help improve this documentation, the source for the above can be found in the doc folder within this repository.

 ## Platform Support